t-freger/ram/docs/docs/guides/database-gui.md

 # Database GUI

-A short guide on connecting [pgAdmin](https://www.pgadmin.org/) to Immich.
+A short guide on connecting [pgAdmin](https://www.pgadmin.org/) to ram.

 :::note

-In order to connect to the database the immich_postgres container **must be running**.
+In order to connect to the database the ram_postgres container **must be running**.

 The passwords and usernames used below match the ones specified in the example `.env` file.
 If changed, please use actual values instead.